Nordix/Meridio/docs/demo/deployments/xcluster/ovl/forwarder-test/README.md

 #### Multus stand-alone test

-To configure Multus can be tricky to you can test the Multus setup without NSM and Meridio;
+To configure Multus can be tricky so you can test the Multus setup without NSM and Meridio;

 ```